-We simulate an indoor office environment, similar to one shown in Figure 4.
+1) Impact of switching overhead: We simulate an indoor office environment, similar to one shown in Figure 4.
 The AP is located in one of the offices, station A is located 3 offices away from the AP, and station B is located 9 offices away from the AP.
 A sender connected to the AP via a wired link sends TCP traffic to the two stations as fast as it can.
 The wired link has a bandwidth of 100Mbps, and a delay of 50ms.

 When station A does not act as a repeater, both A and B receive a throughput of 3.9Mbps (the baseline case).
 Next, we force A to always act as a repeater for B (which becomes the client).
 We assume a switching cycle of 200ms and vary the switching overhead from 2ms to 50ms.
-Figure 11 shows the improvement in throughput over the baseline case for various switching overheads.
+Figure 12 shows the improvement in throughput over the baseline case for various switching overheads.
 We see that repeater functionality improves performance until the switching overhead exceeds 40% of the switching cycle.

-4.4.2 Effectiveness of Repeater Initiation Protocol

-We now evaluate the effectiveness of the repeater initiation protocol, such that it turns on the repeater functionality only when there is throughput improvement.
+2) Effectiveness of Repeater Initiation Protocol: We now evaluate the effectiveness of the repeater initiation protocol, such that it turns on the repeater functionality only when there is throughput improvement.
 The AP is placed in office 0, station B is placed 9 offices away, and station A is moved from office 0 to office 9.
 A wired host attached to the AP sends UDP traffic to both A and B as fast as it can.
 The switch cycle is 200ms, and switching overhead is set to 4ms.
-We consider two cases: (a) both A and B are running the repeater initiation protocol, and (b) A is forced to be the repeater for B. Figure 12 shows the throughput improvement over the baseline case where no SoftRepeater is used.
+We consider two cases: (a) both A and B are running the repeater initiation protocol, and (b) A is forced to be the repeater for B. Figure 13 shows the throughput improvement over the baseline case where no SoftRepeater is used.
+In most cases, the repeater functionality should be turned on.